parallelbgls/Calculation/README.md

 Calculation will be written in string and can be used in most of the existing programming language like SQL.

 ## Context
-Currently, I'm consider using Calculation in dictionary context.
+Currently, I'm consider using Calculation in dictionary context.<br>
 Like

 ```C#